Dexter88xD/get_next_line/README.md

 # Get Next Line

-`get_next_line` is a C library that provides a convenient function to read lines from a file descriptor.
+`get_next_line` is a convenient function to read lines from a file descriptor.
 It is especially useful for processing text files line-by-line in a memory-efficient manner.

 ---